ut8uu/U2.Suite/Sources/U2Suite/U2.MultiRig/ReadMe.md

 ## The protocol

 The U2.Suite protocol is described in the [Protocol](../../../Documentation/protocol.md) file.
-Also, you can find all the [command identifiers](../../../Documentation/UdpCommandIds.md) and [parameter identifiers](../../../Documentation/UdpParameterIds.md)
+Also, there you can find all the [command identifiers](../../../Documentation/UdpCommandIds.md) and [parameter identifiers](../../../Documentation/UdpParameterIds.md)